cms-sw/cms-bot/automatedBuilds.md

 ## General Workflow

+[Here](https://github.com/cms-sw/cmssw/issues/8372) you can see an example of the process.

 - Step 1: Create a new issue with the name "Build \<release_name\>".
 Only if you are in [REQUEST_BUILD_RELEASE](https://github.com/cms-sw/cms-bot/blob/master/categories.py#L4) your isse will be processed.
 - Step 2: someone from [APPROVE_BUILD_RELEASE](https://github.com/cms-sw/cms-bot/blob/master/categories.py#L5) needs to write "+1" in a comment to start the build.
 When that